Fingerprinting

 If an applicant’s fingerprints have been rejected, how can a district/agency get a record clearance?

-The DOJ conducts two record searches on all fingerprint submissions.
-The first is a name search based on name, date of birth, and any other identifying information submitted (such as social security or driver’s license numbers).
+The DOJ conducts two record searches on all fingerprints.
+The first is a name search based on name, date of birth, and any identifying information given (such as social security or driver’s license numbers).
 A name search is not a positive identification method.
 The second is a fingerprint search based solely on fingerprint impressions, which is a positive identification method.
-When fingerprint impressions are of such poor quality they cannot be searched in the fingerprint database, the fingerprint submission is rejected and a fingerprint clearance cannot be provided.
+Sometimes fingerprint impressions are of such poor quality they cannot be searched in the fingerprint database.
+In this case, the fingerprint submission is rejected and a fingerprint clearance cannot be provided.
 Each agency must make its own decision whether to use the results of the name search exclusively as the basis for clearance.